becarpenter/book6/2. IPv6 Basic Technology/Managed configuration.md

 - Authentication Option
 - Server Unicast Option
 - Status Code Option
+- DNS Recursive Name Server Option
+- Domain Search List Option
 - Identity Association for Prefix Delegation Option
 - IA Prefix Option

 Readers who want more details should consult [RFC8415](https://www.rfc-editor.org/info/rfc8415) directly.
 Be warned, this is a very complex RFC of about 150 pages.
 Also, the full lists of defined messages and options may be found at [IANA](https://www.iana.org/assignments/dhcpv6-parameters/dhcpv6-parameters.xhtml), with citations of the relevant RFCs.

-A missing DHCPv6 option is DNS server information; this is only available via RAs, as mentioned in the previous section.
+A missing DHCPv6 option is information about default routers; this is only available via RAs, as described in the previous sections.
 No consensus has been reached in the IETF to also supply this information via DHCPv6.
+In fact, DHCPv6 is designed to supplement router advertisement information and is not intended to work on a subnet that has no router.
+Therefore DHCPv6 assigned addresses effectively have prefix length /128, and clients need to combine that information with RA information to communicate with other on-link hosts.

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Previous</ins>](Auto-configuration.md) [<ins>Next</ins>](DNS.md) [<ins>Chapter Contents</ins>](2.%20IPv6%20Basic%20Technology.md)